Skills

 PAY.md | yes | Frontmatter + prose describing the provider. |

-openapi.json | usually | OpenAPI 3 (or Google Discovery) document for the upstream API. |
+openapi.json | usually | Committed OpenAPI 3 or Google Discovery snapshot for the upstream API. |

 A typical PAY.md frontmatter: